DandyLyons/notes/content/Topics/Inputs/Books/The Laws of Creativity.md

 ##### Law of Competition
 > [!quote] Measure Against Yourself
-> *Do not compare yourself to others, but rather compare today's you to yesterday's.
+> *Do not [[comparison|compare]] yourself to others, but rather compare today's you to yesterday's.
 Strive to be incrementally better and you will reach new heights, untethered by the unreasonable expectations derived from comparisons to an infinite supply of others.*
 >
 > **Ch.
 6 of The Laws of Creativity by Joey Cofone**